prjavelin/prjavelin/README.md

 - 📫 How to reach me **prjavelin@gmail.com**

+- 📄 Top 0.970% honor percentile on CodeWars

 - ⚡ Fun fact **I have dreamt of ways to solve codewars problems, woken up, ran to the pc and solved a difficult problem ;D**

 <h3 align="left">Connect with me:</h3>